A hunter’s moon, a little rain and Samhain

 Looking up you could see an eclipse (so I hear), but looking down at the light filtered through the trees, you could see many eclipses.
 While taking these photographs, the garden visitors I met all seemed spellbound by these specters.

-At the peak stage of the eclipse, it looked like the light on a clear day when a storm is brewing, but instead of anvil-shaped cumulus clouds blocking the sun, it was the moon.
+At the peak stage of the eclipse, it looked like the light on a clear day when the dark clouds of a storm are moving in, but instead of anvil-shaped cumulus clouds blocking the sun, it was the moon.
 Strange sensation, a brilliant contrast of shadow and light…

 …that slowly faded away